malahx/QuickMods/QuickMute/GameData/QuickMods/QuickMute/README.md

 v1.29-pre - 2017.03
 * New: Added an option to show/hide mute icon,
+* New: Added easy volume controle,
+* Fix: Rewrite to only use master volume,
 * Fix: Corrected icon path,
 * Fix: Refactor.